Aus energy grid needs urgent upgrades

 More than 10,000km of new transmission is needed, as communities and industry move beyond an electricity grid that leans on a handful of coal-fired power plants.

-State and territory governments are backing new energy investment while federally a "rewire the nation" policy has been adopted which should support a "timely" rollout, Mr Westerman said.
+State and territory governments are backing new energy investment while the federal government has adopted a "rewire the nation" policy, which should support a "timely" rollout, Mr Westerman said.

-Industry groups have welcomed the roadmap, saying the transition is essential.
+Industry groups have welcomed the regulator's roadmap, saying the transition is essential.